DmitaN/CV2022/cv.md

 * ASP.NET MVC

  technical skills:
- * Experienced IT infrastructure building from scratch.
+ * Experienced in IT infrastructure building from scratch.
- * Virtualization Microsoft - HyperV and HPE
+ * Virtualization Microsoft - HyperV and HPE.
  * Building SAN networks.
 LAN Network up to 3000 divices.
- * Configuring of backup systems based on Veeam
+ * Configuring of backup systems based on Veeam.
- * Implementation of the ITSM Service Desk and other support Microsoft services (Exchange mail service, Skype for Business) and products
+ * Implementation of the ITSM Service Desk and support Microsoft services (Exchange mail service, Skype for Business) and other products.
  * Experienced in MSSQL, SQLlite, MySQL, PostgreSQL.

 ### links to my code on GitHub